nanlovescan/nansheng.github.io/_pages/about.md

 - My main interests lie in developing **fundamental theories**, **advanced and robust computational methods**, as well as **practical and sophisticated software** to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
 Please see the [Research](/research) page for details.

-- I am currently a graduate student at the University of Chicago.
+- I am currently a graduate student in theoretical chemistry at the University of Chicago.

 - I have collaborative connections with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo) at the University of Chicago, and Dr. [Jason Kaye](https://www.simonsfoundation.org/people/jason-kaye), Dr. [Kun Chen](https://www.simonsfoundation.org/people/kun-chen-2), Dr. [Olivier Parcollet](https://www.simonsfoundation.org/people/olivier-parcollet), Dr. [Alexander Hampel](https://www.simonsfoundation.org/people/alexander-hampel), Dr. [Sophie Beck](https://www.simonsfoundation.org/people/sophie-beck) as well as Dr. [Nils Wentzell](https://www.simonsfoundation.org/people/nils-wentzell) at the Center for Computational Quantum Physics, Flatiron Institute.